-I am an Acting Associate Dean (Teaching and Learning) in the Faculty of Arts and Science.
+I am Head of the Department of Geological Sciences and Geological Engineering.
 I hold my Ph.D. from the University of Waterloo which I received in 1993 and held my 2nd Queen’s Chair in Teaching and Learning from 2006-2009.
 I am a member of the Society for Teaching and Learning in Higher Education and in 2012 I was given the Ontario Undergraduate Student Alliance Award for unlocking the potential of Ontario’s young people.
 I am the co-founder of Inquiry @ Queens with Jackie Druery as my co-chair.
 Inquiry @ Queens is a program that assists Queen’s undergraduates to discover the satisfaction of well-conducted research.

 My past research focused on the hydrogeology of clay-rich, unlithified deposits (aquitards) and hydraulic properties.
 My research involved the use of naturally occurring groundwater tracers including stable isotopes of water, major ions, minor ions and trace gases.
 I am considered an expert in the hydrogeology of low permeability systems, with a focus on sydepositional processes that affect groundwater flow systems.
 In 2012, I worked with Victor Diamond to characterize the properties of the complex overburden deposits.